-The nonvolatile Sector Protection Register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection methods.
-The Sector Protection Register contains 8 bytes of data, of which byte locations 0 through 7 contain values that specify whether sectors 0 through 7 will be protected or unprotected.
-The Sector Protection Register is user modifiable and must first be erased before it can be reprogrammed.
-Table 9-3 illustrates the format of the Sector Protection Register.:
+The nonvolatile sector protection register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection method.
+The sector protection register contains 64 bytes of data, in which byte locations 0 through 63 contain values that specify whether sectors 0 through 63 will be protected or unprotected.
+The sector protection register is user modifiable, and must first be erased before it can be reprogrammed.
+Table 7-3 illustrates the format of the sector protection register.

-Table 9-2.
+Table 7-2.
 Sector Protection Register

-Sector Number 0 (0a, 0b) 1 to 7
+Sector Number 0 (0a, 0b) 1 to 63

-Protected FFH
+Protected Coo Toble 7.2 FFH

-Unprotected See Table 9-3 00H
+Unprotected See Table 7-3 00H